The Principal Investigator

 The Graduate Students

-Stephen graduated from Siena College (Loudonville, NY) in 2013 with a B.S. in Biochemistry and a minor in Computational Sciences.
-He is currently a Ph.D.
-Candidate at the Graduate Center of the City University of New York, conducting research in both the Zeglis Lab and the Reiner Lab at Memorial Sloan Kettering Cancer Center.
+Samantha graduated from Saint Michael’s College in 2019 with a B.S. in Biochemistry and minors in French and Religious Studies.
+She is currently pursuing her doctoral degree in Biochemistry at The Graduate Center of the City University of New York.
+She has been conducting research in the Zeglis laboratory since Spring 2020.

 Douglas earned a B.S. degree in Biological Sciences from the University of Connecticut in 2014 and received his M.S. degree in Biotechnology from the City College of New York in 2016.
 Presently, Douglas is working on his Ph.D. thesis in the Biochemistry program at CUNY.
 Douglas is a National Science Foundation Fellow through the Center for Interface of Low Dimensional Systems.